Eric Corriel Studios

 Photo by Ben Mistak

-Targeted is a site-specific interactive video installation that aims to make the invisible visceral by making the experience of being targeted felt by everyone, not just the usual suspects.
+Targeted is an interactive video installation that aims to make the invisible, visceral by making the experience of being targeted felt by everyone, not just the usual suspects.

 View from the street, photo by Ben Mistak